 The parameters obtained from the light curve analysis are given in Table 4.
 The absolute parameters of the components obtained by the Wilson-Devinney LC code for the DT Cam system are given in Table 5.
-Since the LC code does not give the errors of the absolute parameters, we estimated them from the input parameters.
+Because the LC code does not give the errors of the absolute parameters, we estimated them from the input parameters.
 The errors given here correspond to the propagated errors of the calculated parameters.

 Using the bolometric magnitude and bolometric correction for the primary component as 2.694 ± 0.178 and 0.022, respectively, we obtained the absolute magnitude of the primary component as $M{V,1} = 2.672 \pm 0.279$.
-In the ASAS-SN Catalogue of Variable Stars II database9 the mean V magnitude of the system is given as $8^m.63$ and it is nearly 0.5 magnitudes dimmer than the given value in the Simbad database.
-The (B-V) and E(B-V) values given in the ASAS-SN Catalogue as 0.093 and 0.577, respectively, are different from the values found in the literature.
-By using (B-V) = 0.2 and E(B-V) = 0.07we obtained the interstellar extinction in the V filter as $A_v = 3.1 \times E(B-V) = 0.317$.
-Using those values, we obtained the distance of the DT Cam as 174 ± 10 pc, which is consistent with that given in the TESS Input Catalogue (Stassun et al. 2019) and in Gaia DR3 catalogues as 183.927 and 183.479 pc, respectively.
+In the ASAS-SN Catalogue of Variable Stars II database9 the mean V magnitude of the system was given as $8^m.63$ and it is nearly 0.5 magnitude dimmer than the given value in the Simbad database.
+The (B-V) and E(B-V) values given in the ASAS-SN Catalogue as 0.093 and 0.577, respectively, are different than the values found in the literature.
+By using (B-V) = 0.2 and E(B-V) = 0.07 we